DanielHzp/MenuOrdersWebApp/README.md

 # Menu Orders ASP.NET Core Web App

 Restaurant orders web app developed with ASP.NET Core Razor pages (server side) and Entity Framework Core.
 It consists of 5 pages with a SQL server connection to read and write purchase orders data.
 The user views are created using C# embedded in html with some simple CSS bootstrap custom classes, and all data bindings are executed with post (create new order) and get (retrieve orders data) endpoints.
-Additionally, data is sent and retrieved from the database dynamically using dependency injections with inherited SQL constructors/properties.
+Additionally, data is sent and retrieved from the database dynamically using dependency injections with inherited constructors.

 ## Usage